jhanaviB/jhanaviB/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I am a full-stack software developer with over 3 years of experience.
-I am enthusiastic about expanding my tech stack and applying my skills to new problems!
+I am enthusiastic about learning new skills and applying them to new problems everyday!

-Currently, I am pursuing my Master's in Computer Science degree from Rutgers University.
-I am set to graduate in May and am actively looking for full-time roles since then.
+Currently, I am pursuing my Master's in Computer Science degree from Rutgers University and working as a Part-Time Lecturer.

 Some technologies I enjoy working with: Java, Python, Spring Boot, React, ZK framework, AWS.